-- Detail – Drills down to a Kibana discover or logs view that shows root cause of the incident as a series of log events that make up the incident.
-Here’s an example of a view drill-down – note that our ML has picked out just seven correlated events from different log streams (out of millions of log lines that occurred while the problem was happening:
+- Detail – Drills down to a Kibana discover or logs view to show the root cause of the incident as a series of log events.
+See the example below - note that the ML has picked out just seven correlated events to explain what happened out of millions of log lines that occurred while the problem was happening:

-- Like, Mute and Spam – Provides feedback to Zebrium ML and customizes how future similar events will appear in the incident list.
+- Like, Mute and Spam – Provides feedback to Zebrium ML and customizes how future similar events will appear in the root cause report list.

-- The link “Launch in Zebrium” allows you to drill down on the incident inside the Zebrium UI.
-The result is similar to using Detail except that the Ze interface offers some very useful drill-down features compared to native Kibana.
+- The link “Launch in Zebrium” allows you to drill down on the root cause report inside the Zebrium UI (rather than in Kibana).
+The result is similar to using Detail except that the Zebrium interface offers some very useful drill-down features compared to native Kibana.